 During this time, a woman develops a dailly devotion time and journaling practice.
 Building a strong prayer life using journaling as a way to relate to God and quiet the mind to hear from the Lord, is one of the most important aspects of the program.
 Developing a personal relationship with God is a critical aspect of the program and ways to develop this relationship is woven throughout the program.

 When arriving at The Ranch, women are given a “big sister” for the first 2 weeks.
 The “big sister” serves as a mentor to not only teach the rules and Refuge Ranch specifics, but also to give her the specific one-on-one attention necessary to make it through one of the most trying and critical times of the program.
-This time is also when she will participate in a classroom environment to learn specific lessons such as, Salvation, Journaling, Hearing God, DMI (Daily Moral Inventory), Program Guidelines, Fantasy/Reality, and the Sociogram.
+This time is also when she will begin participating in group sessions gaining addiction education and beginning the journey of her recovery.
 To sum up, the Induction Phase is a woman’s new start to building a healthy foundation to a whole new lifestyle.

 The Sociogram is a very important tool used at The Ranch.
 Under staff supervision the women learn to hold each other accountable by "speaking the truth in love" and confronting the negative behaviors they see in one another.
 They also use this time to affirm each other's progress.
-Again, with denial and projection being a trademark of the addictive personality, it takes learning to give and receive accoutnability to break free of the addictive thinking and behaviors that contribute to their addiction.
+Again, with denial and projection being a trademark of the addictive personality, it takes learning to give and receive accountability to break free of the addictive thinking and behaviors that contribute to their compulsive alcohol and drug abuse.
 We have found that the women are able to see and help each other in ways that we, as a staff, would not be able to.

 During the Orientation Process of the program, the teachings are directed towards two main areas: trust and ownership.
-The first priority is to begin to developing trust in God, the other women and themselves trust to begin to break down their walls and developw relationships with the other residents and staff.
+The first priority is to begin to developing trust in God, the other residents and themselves.
+Trust is important to begin to break down their emotional walls and develop relationships with the other residents and staff.
 Second, and of utmost importance, a woman begins to take ownership of her life and the choices she has made.
 Through the Regeneration Contract, a woman is challenged to take an honest look at her addiction and the devastation it has had on her life and on the lives of others.

 Inner Healing takes place throughout the program.
 Specifically, Inner Healing begins with a woman looking at her defense mechanisms at a deeper level.
 This is necessary to help bring down some of her walls and unify the group through openness and vulnerability; thus, bringing true healing and acceptance.
 A high percentage of women suffering with addiction come from a life of dysfunction where many times they were victimized as children.
 The problem is the very same hurt that caused anger and unforgiveness often turns them from being a victim into a victimizer.
 Dealing with the trauma each woman has experienced in her life is a key focus during the Inner Healing Phase of the program.
 The women learn to recognize the impact trauma experiences have had on their lives and are guided in the healing process with the Lord.
 Taking ownership and responsibility is also a focal point of this area of the recovery program.
 This is one of the reasons we are a regeneration program instead of a rehabilitation program.
 We have learned that to simply bring a woman back to her former state is ineffective; instead, God needs to bring about a total regeneration.
 This is achieved, in part, through deep emotional and spiritual healing.